Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - Green Bay is 7-1 against the spread, and 8-0 overall, at home.

-- At home, the Packers are 5-1 ATS as 5-point favorites or greater.
+- The Packers are 5-1 ATS as 5-point favorites or more at home.

-- In eight home games this season, Green Bay has gone over the total four times.
+- Green Bay has gone over the total in four of eight home games this year.

 - This year on the road, San Francisco is 5-4 against the spread and 6-3 overall.

-- The 49ers have one win ATS (1-1) away from home as 5-point underdogs or more.
+- Away from home, the 49ers have one win ATS (1-1) as 5-point underdogs or more.

-- This year, in four of nine road games San Francisco has gone over the total.
+- San Francisco has gone over the total in four of nine away games this season.

 Powered by Data Skrive.